danielbodnar/awesome-stars/README.md

 ## kubernetes

+- [ibudasov/hydra](https://github.com/ibudasov/hydra) - A containerized app with Redis dependency, wrapped in docker-compose, orchestrated with Kubernetes, monitored with Prometheus and Grafana, deployed in GKE with Github Actions.
+Provisioned with Terrafo
+- [metal3d/katenary](https://github.com/metal3d/katenary) - Convert docker and podamn compose to a configurable helm chart
 - [anyfin/dotenv-from-k8s](https://github.com/anyfin/dotenv-from-k8s) - A commandline cli tool to fetch, merge and convert secrets and config maps in k8s to dot env property file.
 Useful for building frontend projects for k8s.
 - [ynqa/jnv](https://github.com/ynqa/jnv) - interactive JSON filter using jq
 - [webrecorder/browsertrix](https://github.com/webrecorder/browsertrix) - Browsertrix is the hosted, high-fidelity, browser-based crawling service from Webrecorder designed to make web archiving easier and more accessible for all!